mrkem598/liri-node-app/README.md

 LIRI app is more of like cortana of Window 10 or siri of iPhone.
 LIRI will accept command-line input unlike the other two where they respond for speech input.

 Use the following Command to get some fun with this app
-  ## node liri.js my-tweets
-This will show your last 20 tweets and when they were created at in your terminal/bash window.

   ## node liri.js spotify-this-song '<song name here>'
 This will show the following information about the song in your terminal/bash window Artist(s)